ToshioCP/Gtk4-tutorial/gfm/sec17.md

 GMenuModel is an abstract object which represents a menu.
 GMenu is a simple implementation of GMenuModel and a child object of GMenuModel.

-    GObjct -- GMenuModel -- GMenu
+    GObject -- GMenuModel -- GMenu

-Because GMenuModel is an abstract object, it doesn't have any functions to generate it.
+Because GMenuModel is an abstract object, it isn't instantiatable.
+Therefore, it doesn't have any functions to create it.
-Therefore, if you want to generate a menu, use `g_menu_new` function to generate GMenu object.
+If you want to create a menu, use `g_menu_new` to create a GMenu instance.
 GMenu inherits all the functions of GMenuModel because of the child object.

 GMenuItem is an object directly derived from GObject.